kmartinez-cybersec/Honeypot-Attack-Mapping-Project/README.md

 ![image](https://github.com/user-attachments/assets/a23db705-1632-48fd-9fcb-0928a91c6a33)

-With the connection to the VM established, I can go ahead and completely turn off Windows Defender Firewall on it (This, of course, shouldn't need to be said, but it is **not** recommended to do this on any desktop you plan to actually use):
+With the connection to the VM established, I can go ahead and completely turn off Windows Defender Firewall on it (It is **not** recommended to do this on any desktop you plan to actually use):

 ![image](https://github.com/user-attachments/assets/596bd6ab-1854-4fdf-885a-97889f94e018)